Abbreviations : Report Help

 Capulaviruses have four virion sense ORFs: V1, V2, V3 and V4.
 Based on similarity with other geminiviruses, the V1 ORF is likely to encode the coat protein.
 The presence of transmembrane domains in the V3 and V4 ORFs, similar to those found in the MP of mastreviruses, suggest that these two ORFs may also encode MPs (Bernardo et al., 2013).
 The V2 ORF may not be functional, or may be expressed from a spliced transcript that would eliminate its start codon and introduce a frameshift that would cause the V2 and V4 ORFs to be expressed as a single protein (Bernardo et al., 2013, Bernardo et al., 2016).

 Besides its natural host, Euphorbia caput-medusae, the experimental host range of Euphorbia caput-medusae latent virus includes Nicotiana benthamiana and Solanum lycopersicum (tomato) (Bernardo et al., 2013).
 Alfalfa leaf curl virus naturally infects Medicago sativa (alfalfa) (Bernardo et al., 2016), and can also experimentally infect Vicia faba (faba bean) and Nicotiana benthamiana (Roumagnac et al., 2015).
 French bean severe leaf curl virus and Plantago lanceolata latent virus are known to infect only Phaseolus vulgaris (bean) and Plantago lanceolata, respectively.

 Two members of the genus Capulavirus have been shown to be transmitted by aphids.
 Members of Alfalfa leaf curl virus are transmitted by Aphis craccivora (Roumagnac et al., 2015) and members of Plantago lanceolata latent virus by Dysaphis plantaginea (Susi et al., 2019).
-No vector has been identified for viruses of the other three species in the genus.
+No vector has been identified for viruses of the other two species in the genus.

 Nucleotide sequence identity: based on the distribution of pairwise identities of known capulavirus genomes, a species demarcation threshold of 78% is currently adopted (Varsani et al., 2017).
 Thus, any two capulaviruses whose genome sequences have a pairwise identity value above 78% should be considered isolates of the same species.